unexpectedjs/unexpected/documentation/api/UnexpectedError.md

 ### UnexpectedError.getLabel()

-Get a shortened representation of the error message that doesn't repeat the subject, for example should equal 'bar' rather than expected 'foo' to equal 'bar'.
+Get a shortened representation of the error message that doesn't repeat the subject, for example `should equal 'bar'` rather than `expected 'foo' to equal 'bar'`.
 This makes it suitable for display next to an existing rendering of the subject, such as inside a diff.